 About Nea Pafos

-However, the most famous sites at Nea Pafos are its Ancient Roman villas, mostly dating to the second century AD.
-Amongst them are the House of Dionysos, the House of Orpheus and the Villa of Theseus, all of which have impressive mosaics depicting mythological scenes.
+However, the most famous sites at Nea Pafos are its Ancient Roman villas, mostly dating to the 2nd century AD.
+Amongst them are the House of Dionysos, the House of Orpheus and the Villa of Theseus, all of which have impressive mosaic floors depicting Greek mythological scenes.
 There are also the remaining foundations of an Agora.

-The Byzantine and medieval stages of Nea Paphos are represented by other sites such as the initially fourth century AD Basilica of Chrysopolitissa, later altered and added to in the sixth, twelfth and sixteenth centuries.
+The Byzantine and medieval stages of Nea Paphos are represented by other sites such as the initially 4th century AD Basilica of Chrysopolitissa, later altered and added to in the 6th, 12th and 16th centuries.

-Also of interest is the Castle of Forty Columns, a Byzantine fortification known locally as “Saranda Kolones”.
-Constructed in the seventh century AD, this castle is known – and named after – the many granite columns which still remain there today.
+Also of interest is the Castle of Forty Columns, a Byzantine fortification known locally as ‘Saranda Kolones’.
+Constructed in the 7th century AD, this castle is known – and named after – the many granite columns which still remain there today.